Samhain – 1634

 ‘Who are you?
 Satan?
 Is this hell?’

-‘No, I am the Witchfinder General, and you are where you died, by Tyburn Tree.’
+‘No, I am the Witchfinder General, and you are at the place you died, by Tyburn Tree.’

 Poppet stares around him, nonplussed.
 Wick, also alive again, dazedly munching on an apple, stands a few feet away.